markm101/WSJ-Aggregator/README.md

 ### Output Sample

-The generated out.txt would look something like this
+The generated output.txt would look something like this
 ```
 Global Markets Rally Amid Tech Surge    || 01/05/26 at 23:10 EST || Markets || https://wsj.com/articles/sample-link
 ```